FHWN-Robotik/MobiController-MicroROS-Firmware/README.md

     Alteretivly, you can run following cli command:

     ```bash
-    make -j16 -f STM32Make.make build
+    make -j16 -f STM32Make.make
     ```

 4. Output location

-    The compiled binary can now be found at `build/micro_ros_firmware.bin`.
+    The compiled binary can now be found at `build/micro_ros_firmware.*`.